 Total GHG Emissions (Reportable vs. Biogenic) (2011-2019)

-We chose to show this data even though biogenic greenhouse gas emissions (that is, from wood and other biofuels) are considered part of the natural carbon cycle, and are therefore excluded from reportable carbon-footprint calculations.
+We chose to show this data even though biogenic greenhouse gas emissions (that is, from wood and other biofuels) are considered part of the natural carbon cycle, and are therefore excluded from reportable carbon-footprint calculations calculations.

 GHG Emissions by Business Unit (2011-2019)

 Household = Bags and Wraps, Charcoal, Cat Litter

-We have increased the eco-efficiency of our finished product distribution markedly by moving from truck to more efficient rail.
-In recent years, 30% on average of Clorox finished goods distribution miles are by rail.
+We have increased the environmental-efficiency of our finished product distribution markedly by moving from truck to more efficient rail.
+On average, 30% of Clorox finished goods distribution miles are by rail.

 We’re committed to doing all we can to reduce our workplace energy use and commensurate GHG emissions.
 In recent years, we’ve reduced business travel by more than 20%.
 We also finalized converting employee-issued company cars to hybrids in 2011, which reduced fuel use by almost half and annual GHG emissions by about 700 metric tons when the program was introduced.

-In 2010, our corporate headquarters in Oakland, California, became one of only 38 buildings in the U.S. to achieve platinum-level Leadership in Energy and Environmental Design – Existing Building certification (LEED-EB) — the highest eco recognition an existing building can achieve.
-Built in 1976, this 24-floor skyscraper is one of the oldest buildings to achieve this eco certification level.
+In 2010, our corporate headquarters in Oakland, California, became one of only 38 buildings in the U.S. to have achieved platinum-level Leadership in Energy and Environmental Design – Existing Building certification (LEED-EB) – the highest environmental recognition an existing building can achieve.
+Built in 1976, this 24-floor skyscraper was one of the oldest buildings to achieve this environmental certification level.
 LEED-EB certification, administered by the U.S. Green Business Council, focuses on lowering the environmental footprint of an existing building’s operations and maintenance.
 Platinum certification is the highest of four certification levels the LEED program offers.

-To earn this certification, Clorox made dozens of building improvements, including:
+To have earned this certification, Clorox made dozens of building improvements, including:

-- Replacement of every plumbing fixture, toilet and urinal to reduce water consumption by over 40% (approximately 1.5 million gallons annually)
+- Replaced every plumbing fixture, toilet and urinal to reduce water consumption by over 40% (approximately 1.5 million gallons annually)

-- Replacement of more than 1,700 lamps to more eco-efficient lighting
+- Replaced more than 1,700 lamps to more eco-efficient lighting

-- Installation of a new white reflective roof (cleaned regularly with Green Works® cleaners)
+- Installed a new white reflective roof (cleaned regularly with Green Works® cleaners)

-- Numerous efficiency improvements to the building’s heating, cooling and ventilation system — like high-efficiency boilers and water heaters
+- Made numerous efficiency improvements to the building’s heating, cooling and ventilation system — like high-efficiency boilers and water heaters

-- Moving to non-potable water for all irrigation
+- Moved to non-potable water for all irrigation

-- Implementation of solid waste recycling and composting programs
+- Implemented solid waste recycling and composting programs